 Instructors MUST assign, grade and return at least one significant assignment as early as possible, and at the latest before the final date to cancel a course without academic penalty.
-The only exception is that for "Y" courses; the deadline in these cases, is the last regularly scheduled class during the first week of classes in January.
+The only exception is that for "Y" courses; the deadline in these cases, is seven days after the start of the S-term.
 Even though the Basic Music courses cannot be dropped, instructors are required to comply with this policy.
 Instructors must return by the deadline one or more marked assignments/performance evaluations worth a combined total of at least 10% of the final mark for "F/S" courses and 20% for "Y" courses.
 Note that this regulation applies to courses that are performance-based as well.